The shortest Mardi you can walk.

 The day with the most altitude, and the reason this itinerary needs honesty up front.
 The trail climbs steadily through the upper forest to Low Camp at 2,985 metres, where the trees thin and the full Annapurna massif comes into view.
 We stop here for an early lunch and a pulse-oximetry check before continuing.

 Above Low Camp the route breaks onto the open ridge, crosses Badal Danda (Cloud Ridge) at 3,210 metres, then climbs to High Camp at 3,580 metres.
-That is roughly a thousand metres of net gain in a single day, the same big climb the 5-day makes, and it is the part of the 4-day that asks the most of your body.
+That is roughly 880 metres of net gain in a single day, and it is the part of the 4-day that asks the most of your body.
 Pace is deliberately slow above Low Camp, and anyone showing early symptoms is held at Low Camp for the night rather than pushed on.
 If you are new to walking above 3,000 metres, read our guide to altitude sickness before you book this version.

 Arrive High Camp in the afternoon with time to rest.
 Machhapuchhre stands directly ahead across the valley, and the sunset from the dining hall is the moment most trekkers remember from the whole trip.